 The Police in Pai

-One Canadian tourist was fatally shot and another was wounded by an intoxicated police officer in 2008.
+Unfortunately, the police in Pai have garnered a nasty reputation over the past decade for unprovoked harassment of backpackers and travelers.
+One Canadian tourist was fatally shot, and another was wounded by an intoxicated police officer in 2008.